schubergphilis/terraform-aws-mcaf-landing-zone/UPGRADING.md

 terraform state mv 'module.sandbox.module.workspace[0]' 'module.sandbox.module.tfe_workspace[0]'
 ```

 Finally, if you are migrating to the [MCAF Account Baseline module](https://github.com/schubergphilis/terraform-aws-mcaf-account-baseline) as well.
-Then remove the following resources from the state and let these resource be manged by the baseline workspaces.
+Then remove the following resources from the state and let these resource be managed by the baseline workspaces.
 Command shown below for the `sandbox` AVM module instance

 ```shell
 terraform state mv -state-out=baseline-sandbox.tfstate 'module.sandbox.aws_cloudwatch_log_metric_filter.iam_activity' 'module.account_baseline.aws_cloudwatch_log_metric_filter.iam_activity'